Preserve Meat, Poultry, and Fish with a Pressure Canner

 - Canning funnel – not necessary, but helpful

-The pressure cooker/canner will have an automatic pressure control that is either weighted or a dial.
+The pressure canner will have an automatic pressure control that is either weighted or a dial.
 Either one is fine but it must be a selective pressure control, allowing you to choose the proper pressure for canning different foods.
 The weighted control should allow for 5, 10, or 15 pounds of pressure.
 If you have never used your pressure canner, or if you are concerned that it may not be in good condition, contact your local extension office.
-They may be able to check the canner and answer your concerns.
+They may be able to check the canner and answer your question.

 Preparing Your Food and Jars